TUESDAY RULES

 b.
 Female player must turn forty five (45) years old during the calendar year to be eligible to play.

 c.
-Players must be able to safely perform softball activities (running, catching, throwing and batting) as to not harm themselves or
+Players must be able to safely perform softball activities (running, catching, throwing and batting) as to not harm themselves or others.

 3. BASE RUNNING